Wash troughs: what they are and when to use them.

 Mixer taps will mix hot and cold water adequately, but using a TMV3 means that water maintains a constant temperature, even in the face of fluctuating temperature and pressure in the main water supply.
 It will also shut off automatically in the event of a hot or cold water supply failure.

-For a more comprehensive overview of the wash troughs we offer, please feel free to take a look at our wash trough brochure.
+For a more comprehensive overview of the wash troughs we offer, please feel free to take a look at our wash trough page.